Kotlin/kotlin-jupyter/readme.md

 %use krangl(0.10), lets-plot
 ```

-### MIME output
+### Rich output

 By default the return values from REPL statements are displayed in the text form.
 To use richer representations, e.g.
- to display graphics or html, it is possible to send MIME-encoded result to the client using the `MIME` helper function.
-The latter has a signature:
+ to display graphics or html, it is possible to send MIME-encoded result to the client using the `MIME` helper function:
 ```kotlin
 fun MIME(vararg mimeToData: Pair<String, Any>): MimeTypedResult
 ```